-Reason for Policy
+Reason for the Policy

-Hours Worked: Hours worked include scheduled hours worked and, for all non-exempt employees, overtime hours and compensable travel and on-call time.
+Hours worked include scheduled hours worked and, for all non-exempt employees, overtime hours and compensable travel and on-call time.
 See Policy 3504 Compensation for Travel Time and On-Call Time for definitions and eligibility.
 See Procedure 3504 PR.01 Entering Travel Time and On-Call Time for instructions on how to enter this time into the appropriate timekeeping system.

 Paid time off, unless otherwise specifically defined, refers broadly to all types of paid time off provided by Yale.
 These types include, but may not be limited to, PTO, vacation, sick, bonus vacation, compensatory time, jury duty, and PTO max extension.
 Refer to the Paid Time Off and Leaves section of the Staff Workplace Policies for a description of the accrual and use of paid time off.